-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number 001-38417

-OPES ACQUISITION CORP.
-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-(I.R.S.
-Employer Identification Number)

-Park Plaza Torre I Javier Barros Sierra 540, Of.
-103 Col. Santa Fe 01210 Mexico City, Mexico (Address of Principal Executive Offices)

-+52 (55) 5992-8300 (Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Name of each exchange on which registered The Nasdaq Stock Market LLC Units, each consisting of one share of common stock and one redeemable warrant Common stock, par value \$0.0001 per share The Nasdaq Stock Market LLC Redeemable warrants, each exercisable for one share of common stock at an The Nasdaq Stock Market LLC exercise price of \$11.50 per share

-Securities registered pursuant to Section 12(g) of the Act:

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act. 🗆 Yes 🗆 No 🖾

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically on its corporate Web site, if any, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark if there is no disclosure of delinquent filers in response to Item 405 of Regulation S-K contained in this form, and no disclosure will be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer × Smaller reporting company $\boxtimes$

-Emerging growth company $\boxtimes$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes 🗵 No 🗆

-As of June 30, 2018 (the Registrant's most recently completed second fiscal quarter), the aggregate market value of the shares of common stock held by non-affiliates was approximately \$111,550,000 (based on a closing price of \$9.70 per share).

-As of March 29, 2019, there were 14,820,000 shares of common stock, \$0.0001 par value per share, outstanding.
+For the fiscal year ended December 31, 2019 \Box TRANSITION REPORT PURSUANT TO SECTI ION 13 OR 15(d) OF THE SECURITIE ES EXCHANGE ACT OF 1934 For the transition period f fromto Commission on File Number 001-38417 ACQUISITION CORP. egistrant as Specified in Its Charter) Delaware 82-2418815 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification Number) Javier B: 01210 Park Plaza Torre I arros Sierra 540, Of.
+103 Col. Santa Fe D Mexico City, Mexico Principal Executive Offices) 52 (55) 5992-8300 hone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Units, each consisting of one share of common stock and one redeemable warrant OPESU The Nasdaq Stock Market LLC Common stock, par value \$0.0001 per share OPES The Nasdaq Stock Market LLC Redeemable warrants, each exercisable for one share of common stock at an exercise price of \$11.50 per share OPESW The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as define ned in Rule 405 of the Securities Act.
+Yes s □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act .
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required t such shorter period that the registrant was required to file such reports), and (2) Indicate by check mark whether the registrant has submitted electronically on Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an company.
+See definitions of "large accelerated filer", "accelerated filer", "smaller", Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting com Emerging growth com pany ⊠ pany ⊠ If an emerging growth company, indicate by check mark if the registrant has el accounting standards provided pursuant to Section 13(a) of the Exchange Act. period for complying with any new or revised financia Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes ⊠ No □ As of June 30, 2019 (the Registrant's most recently completed second fiscal capproximately \$118,450,000 (based on a closing price of \$10.30 per share). quarter), the aggregate market value of the he shares of common stock held by non-affiliates was As of March 23, 2020, there were 7,863,069 shares of common stock, \$0.0001 p par value per share outstanding

 OPES ACQUISITION CORP.

 FORM 10-K